pavlila/lol-worlds-2025-predict/README.md

       cd user
       python3 prediction.py

-  - The output below shows predictions for three matches, where 1 indicates a win for Team A and 0 indicates a loss for Team A.
+  - The output below shows predictions for one match, where 1 indicates a win for Team A and 0 indicates a loss for Team A.

-        Decision Tree: [0 1 1]
+        Decision Tree: [0]
-        Random Forest: [1 1 0]
+        Random Forest: [1]
-        XGBoost: [1 1 0]
+        XGBoost: [1]
-        Logistic regression: [1 0 0]
+        Logistic regression: [1]

-  - For example, the Decision Tree predicts that Team A loses the first match, wins the second match, and wins the third match.

 - Tip